-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-The trustees completed independent reviews of the records and processes adopted by the finance department and provided reports back on the findings.
+The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint an internal auditor.
+The trustees also completed internal reviews on the finance function as well as those conducted by Juniper Education.

-The auditors' role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
+The Internal auditors' role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 In particular the checks carried out in the current period included:

 - · Testing of purchase systems

 - Testing of control accounts

 - · Review of credit card payments

+- · Review of health and safety procedures

-The auditors report to the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities
+The internal auditors' reports to the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+This is completed every two terms.